paalkr/virtual_thermostat/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-_Component developed by using the amazing development template [blueprint][blueprint]._
+_Component based upon the virtual thermostat project (https://github.com/dadge/simple_thermostat)._

-This custom component for Home Assistant is an upgrade of the generic thermostat which handles presets mode in a very simple way.
+This custom component for Home Assistant solves a very specific use case, and you will probably not need this.
+Some hardware thermostats come without presets.
+This component creates a virtual thermostat with presets and will execute a continuous two-way sync of status and setpoint between the hardware thermostat and the virtual thermostat.

 ## How Generic thermostat behaves with modes :
 Basically, the generic thermostat handle two preset mode : AWAY and NONE.
 When AWAY mode is set, the thermostat will set the tempaerature with the away temperature defined in the yaml configuration.
 When NONE is selected, the temperature set is saved.
 Every time you set the mode as NONE, the temperature will be automatically set with the saved value.
 If you want to change the saved value, set the mode to NONE, set the deisred temperature, and that's it.

 ## How Simple Thermostat behaves with modes and additional feature
 Define by default all the modes defined in the climate specs : https://developers.home-assistant.io/docs/core/entity/climate#presets
 The simple thermostat reproduce the behavior of the mode NONE in generic thermostat and extend it to all the modes :
 * Pick a mode

 ![image](https://user-images.githubusercontent.com/1717155/119150574-dd6c2680-ba4e-11eb-80bb-a1164b0b9df4.png)